Methods to replace animal models

 There are many different protocols developed by researchers and companies on how to establish 3D cell models.
 This may range from relatively easy 3D spheroid models to more complex multicellular organoid models.
 These protocols may need to be adapted to your particular need, and type of cell starting material you have (cancer cells, primary cells, iPSCs or embryonic stem cells).
 In general, low attachment culture plates facilitate 3D growth and organization, and often some type of hydrogel may be needed to simulate the extracellular matrix scaffold.

-Mouse-derived Matrigel is a very popular hydrogel, but has the disadvantage that mouse-specific factors in the gel may interfere with your cells.
-Non-animal hydrogels are under development, such as alginate, originating from algae.
+There are many non-animal hydrogels available, such as alginate, originating from algae and many new are under development.
+Mouse-derived Matrigel is a popular hydrogel, but has the disadvantage that mouse-specific factors in the gel may interfere with your cells.

 A drawback with 3D cultures is that they easily aggregate and lack vascularization.
 Therefore, it is needed to keep them in continuous movement which also more efficiently allows exchange of nutrients and gasses.
 To this end, a plate shaker, or better a spinning bioreactor, is needed to grow healthy and uniformed sized organoids.